 - Relatively expensive golf ball for casual golfers

-Comparing the Pro V1 and Pro V1x, the Pro V1 offers the most accessibility between the two golf balls, helping the largest number of casual players.
+Comparing the Pro V1 and Pro V1x, the Pro V1 offers the most accessibility between the two premium golf balls, helping the largest number of casual players.

 By producing lower rotation from the tee box and with longer irons, the Pro V1 increases accuracy for the players that need it the most.